-Special School District of St. Louis County is fortunate to partner with regional organizations that provide scholarship opportunities for our students.
+Special School District of St. Louis County is fortunate to partner with regional organizations and individuals who provide scholarship opportunities for our students.
 Over the years, many thousands of dollars have been donated to help SSD students take the next step in their education journey.

 Graduating seniors should consider applying for these scholarships that are exclusively available to students who receive SSD services and/or attend one of the District’s technical high schools.
-Each scholarship has specific requirements and applications must be completed online via the links below.
+Each scholarship has specific requirements, and applications must be completed online.
+Scholarship applications are typically posted in mid-October.

 The application deadline for the Westbury, Bonhomme Lions Club, and Haake scholarships is December 13, 2023.

 All 2024 scholarship winners will be honored by the District at an event on May 9, 2024.

 The SSD Board of Education and other donors provide funds for scholarships each year to SSD students who plan to attend a college, university, or post-secondary program.
 These scholarships are named in memory of James E. Westbury, who served on the SSD Board for many years and dedicated his life to the education of students throughout the St. Louis region.

 Scholarships are awarded to the students who best demonstrate the ability to define a goal and are preparing to achieve that goal.

 Members of the SSD Board will select recipients of this scholarship.
 In most years, two students are selected for scholarships in the amount of $2,000.
 The funds will be paid directly to each student's college, university, or post-secondary program.

 For many years, the Bonhomme Lions have donated funds for scholarships to SSD students.
 The organization selects students who have demonstrated strong character, high academic achievement, and participation in community service.